uselagoon/lagoon/docs/using_lagoon/golive.md

 ## Check your .lagoon.yml

-### Domains / SSL
+### Routes / SSL
-Check if all Domains have been setup in the `lagoon.yml`.
-Be aware that as long as you don't point the Domains towards lagoon you should disable Let's Encrypt (LE) as it will lead to issues and Domains not pointing towards lagoon will be disabled after a while in order to not exceed the Let's Encrypt quotas.
+Check if all Routes have been setup in the `.lagoon.yml`.
+Be aware that as long as you don't point the Domains towards lagoon you should disable Let's Encrypt (LE) certificate creation as it will lead to issues and Domains not pointing towards lagoon will be disabled after a while in order to not exceed the Let's Encrypt quotas.

+If you use CA signed certificates you can set `tls-acme` to `false` but leave the `insecure` flag set to `Allow` or `Redirect`.
+In the case of CA certificates let your lagoon administrator know the routes and the SSL certificate that needs to be put in place.

 ```
 environments: